aws-samples/aws-deployment-pipeline-reference-architecture/examples/cdk-application-pipeline/README.md

 npx ts-node infrastructure/src/setup.ts
 ```
 Make a selection for your source:
-1. CodeCommit
-2. Github
+1. Github
-3. BitBucket
+2. BitBucket
-4. Github Enterprise Server
+3. Github Enterprise Server
+4. CodeCommit

 ![Version Control System Source](docs/SelectSource.png)

-If you choose CodeCommit as the source, no additional inputs required.
+***If you choose CodeCommit as the source, no additional inputs required.**
+_Note: AWS CodeCommit is no longer available to new customers.
+Existing customers of AWS CodeCommit can continue to use the service as normal.
+[Learn more](https://aws.amazon.com/blogs/devops/how-to-migrate-your-aws-codecommit-repository-to-another-git-provider/)_

-If you choose Github/BitBucket/GithubEnterpiseServer as source, then provide following parameters as asked:
+**If you choose Github/BitBucket/GithubEnterpiseServer as source, then provide following parameters as asked:**
 1. profile
 2. owner
 3. repositoryName